Disclaimer: I own nothing except a few oddly named electronics and a falling apart bookshelf.

 Eying the bookshelf to his right, he was about to get up to find something to read when he heard soft footsteps padding their way down the stairs.

 It was Theresa, looking impossibly small in one of his old shirts, re-purposed as a makeshift nightgown.
 He stood and met her at the bottom.
-She sighed and grabbed his hand then pulled him down the hall, through the kitchen, and out the back door the kitchen.
+She sighed and grabbed his hand then pulled him down the hall, through the kitchen, and out the back door.

 She stepped to the railing and tilted her head back, gazing up at the stars.
 Xander joined her and just waited.